-- 1. Effective Time - Enter a range of time in HHMM format, which point to the range time for the entry to take effect.
-For example, 0803 1705, the entry will take effect from 08:03 to 17:05. - Domain Name Type the domain or key word as desired in the field.
+- 1. Effective Time - Enter a range of time in HHMM format specifying the time for the entry to take effect.
+For example, if you enter: 0803 1705, than the entry will take effect from 08:03 to 17:05. - Domain Name Type the domain or key word as desired in the field.
 A blank in the domain field means all websites on the Internet.
 For example: www.xxyy.com.cn, .net. - 3.
 Status Select Enabled or Disabled for this entry on the Status pull-down list. - 4.
 Click the Save button to save this entry.